noahehall/theBookOfNoah/0current/hashicorp/vault.md

 - secret engines: store, generate/encrypt secrets
 - authentication methods: schemes for providing clients credentials to access secrets
-- sealed/unsealed: whether the root token and access key are encrypted; to unseal a sealed token you need at least 3 of the 5 key shares provided during server initialization before it can accept requires; you can change this to be more/less redundant (defense in depth tho) - keep the root token and unsealed keys far from each other as together they will fk up your whole weekend
+- sealed/unsealed: to unseal a sealed token you need at least x of the Y key shares provided during server initialization before its considered unsealed; you can change this to be more/less redundant (defense in depth tho) - keep the root token and unsealed keys far from each other as together they will fk up your whole weekend
 - unsealing vault: an initialized server restarts in a sealed state and has no access to anything other than an encrypted storage; the process of teaching the server how to decrypt the data is unsealing
 - secrets: are always encrypted and written to backend storage
 - leases: how long a secret can be accessed, lease_id & lease_duration (seconds) are most important